 Every New College student participates in a third-year review with his or her third-year review committee the year before they graduate.
 This review is a conversation about the student’s academic progress, opportunities to deepen and enrich the depth study, and plans for the senior project and post-graduation.

-The committee consists of the student’s New College advisor and an expert from the depth study.
+The committee consists of the student’s New College advisor and a student-selected expert from the depth study.

 The senior project allows students to integrate their educational experience into a culminating project that is presented at the New College Senior Research Symposium.
 All projects include scholarly writing and may also include community engagement or creative arts.